Jordan-Chevalley decomposition in Lie algebras: Introduction

 \section{Introduction}

 All Lie algebras and representations considered in this paper are finite dimensional over a field $\mathbb{F}$ of characteristic 0.
-An important question concerning a given representation $(\pi,V)$ of a Lie algebra $\g$ is (*) whether $\pi(\g)$ contains the semisimple and nilpotent parts of the Jordan-Chevalley decomposition (JCD) in $\gl(V)$ of $\pi(x)$ for a given $x\in\g$ (cf.\ Ch.\ VII, \S5 in \cite{Bo7}).
-This question led us to study in \cite{CS} the existence and uniqueness of abstract JCD's in arbitrary Lie algebras.
+An important question concerning a given representation $\pi:\g\to\gl(V)$ of a Lie algebra $\g$ is (*) whether $\pi(\g)$ contains the semisimple and nilpotent parts of the Jordan-Chevalley decomposition (JCD) in $\gl(V)$ of $\pi(x)$ for a given $x\in\g$ (cf.\ Ch.\ VII, \S5 in \cite{Bo7}).
+For semisimple Lie algebras, this is true for any representation and this classic result is a cornerstone of the representation theory of semisimple Lie algebras (see \cite[\S 6.4 and Ch.
+VI]{Hu} or \cite[\S 9.3 and Ch.
+14]{FH}).
+We are interested in the classification of distinguished classes of indecomposable representations of certain families of non semisimple Lie algebras (see \cite{CS2,CS3}) and an extension of the classical result to more general Lie algebras will prove useful in this endeavour.
+In a different direction, the recent article \cite{Ki}, studies the existence of a Jordan-Chevalley-Seligman decomposition in prime characteristic.

+The question (*) led us to study in \cite{CS} the existence and uniqueness of abstract JCD's in arbitrary Lie algebras.
 Recall that an element $x$ of a Lie algebra $\g$ is said to have an \emph{abstract JCD} if there exist unique $s,n\in\g$ such that $x=s+n$, $[s,n]=0$ and given any finite dimensional representation $\pi:\g\to\gl(V)$ the JCD of $\pi(x)$ in $\gl(V)$ is $\pi(x)=\pi(s)+\pi(n)$.
 The Lie algebra $\g$ itself is said to have an abstract JCD if everyone of its elements does.
 The main results of \cite{CS} are Theorems 1 and 2 and they respectively state that \emph{a Lie algebra has an abstract JCD if and only if it is perfect}, and \emph{an element of a Lie algebra $\g$ has an abstract JCD if and only if it belongs to $[\g,\g]$.} These theorems, though related to question (*), do not provide a satisfactory answer to it.

 The purpose of this note is two-fold: on the one hand we prove Theorem \ref{thm.main} below which addresses directly question (*) and allows us to derive from it \cite[Theorems 1 and 2]{CS}.
 On the other hand, we recently realized that there is a gap in the original proof of \cite[Theorems 1 and 2]{CS}, since \cite[Lemma 2.1]{CS}) is not true.
 Therefore, we leave \cite[Theorems 1 and 2]{CS} in good standing by giving a correct proof derived from Theorem \ref{thm.main}.